chromaui/chromatic-docs/src/content/notInNavigation/e2e-visual-tests.md

          buildScriptName: build-archive-storybook
    ```

-   If you're not already running Chromatic in CI, you can follow the standard <a href="docs/ci">CI setup instructions</a> to automate your E2E test archives in Chromatic.
+   If you're not already running Chromatic in CI, you can follow the standard [CI setup instructions](/docs/ci) to automate your E2E test archives in Chromatic.
 Remember to use the project token from the new project you created above and the `--build-script-name=build-archive-storybook` flag.

    Once you’ve set up the above (or similar for your CI provider) and pushed a commit, you should see a build with your archive’s screenshots appear on the new project.